 Brown Mountain Lights: Aliens, Ghosts, or Natural Occurrence?

 For those taken with this mystery, there are multiple vantage points in the Linville Gorge area where the lights have been spotted.
-The most popular observation area is the Brown Mountain Overlook between mile marker 20 and 21 and Wiseman’s View, located about five miles south of Linville Falls.
-Sometimes described by eyewitnesses as a single glowing orb, multiple oversized fireflies, or distant lanterns, and other times described as streaks shooting across the ridge, most can agree the lights are a rare occurrence.
-That said, it’s important to note that the lights don’t always appear.
+The most popular observation area is the Brown Mountain Overlook (between mile markers 20 and 21) and Wiseman’s View, located about five miles south of Linville Falls.
+Sometimes described by eyewitnesses as a single glowing orb, multiple oversized fireflies, or distant lanterns, and other times described as streaks shooting across the ridge, most agree that the lights are a rare occurrence.
 While eye-witnesses have claimed to see the lights throughout the year, October and November are reported to be the best months to try and catch the show, and there also tends to be an increase in sightings after it rains.

 Chimney Rock Apparitions: Divine Visions or Pure Imagination?

 Visible for miles, Chimney Rock is an epic 315 ft. stone outcropping soaring to an elevation of 1,096′ that lends the surrounding town its name.
 Located within close proximity to the town of Lake Lure, this popular destination is just shy of 45 minutes from the city of Asheville and was once the site of a strange series of sightings ever recorded in North Carolina’s history—including angelic hosts and an aerial battle between armies on winged horses.

 In late summer 1806, an eight-year-old local girl named Elizabeth Reaves told her older brother that she had seen a man on top of Chimney Rock.
 Unsurprisingly, this was a time before rock climbing was a standard hobby and would have been unheard of.